APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

-<p>Based on their USAC affiliation, CAC should not have any content on public facing sites they aren't willing to post on their UCLA hosted site.
+<p>Based on their USAC affiliation, CAC should not have any content on public facing sites they aren’t willing to post on their UCLA hosted site.
 Their
-content directly contradicts their mission *to be accessible to all students*.
+content directly contradicts their mission <i>to be accessible to all students<i>. <p>